Skip to main content

 Ćevapi

-Small grilled sausages made from minced beef and lamb, seasoned with garlic and paprika.
-Served in lepinja (flatbread) with raw onions, kajmak, and ajvar.
-A Balkan street food staple perfected in Montenegro.
+Small grilled sausages of minced beef and lamb, seasoned with garlic and paprika.
+They arrive tucked into lepinja (flatbread) with raw onions, kajmak, and ajvar.
+A Balkan street food staple that Montenegro does very well.

 Buzara